ultraviolet-1986/patina/README.md

 This layout is inspired by the GNOME 2 / MATE desktops' custom menu bar, which contains `Applications`, `Places`, and `System` menu categories respectively - by mimicking this structure, Patina components can be categorised and better organised for a user.
-The additional `user` folder is for any components which may not fit in the original three categories, or are for testing purposes.
+The additional `User` folder is for any components which may not fit in the original three categories, or are for testing purposes.

 ## Built-in Commands